chrisjwaddell/bab/README.md

 # Further improvement feature ideas
 There are further ideas to develop the functionality of Kinder Finder.\
 One feature idea is, showing the lines after the text match up until a specified string instead of a fixed number of lines after the match as it does now.
-Show the text matching a string and the next 5 lines or up until an empty line (two consecutive line breaks).
+Show the text matching a string and the next 5 lines or up until an empty line (two consecutive line breaks).\
-The next occurrence of xxx string till EOL or till the next empty line.

 Exclude certain searches, search for 'id=' but not 'id=Z'.